vim-pandoc/vim-markdownfootnotes/README.markdown

  :  Change type of the footnotes and restart counter (1, a, A, i, I, *)

 The `<footnotetype>` argument is optional.
-If omitted, and your previous footnote type was alpha, Alpha, roman, Roman or star, the new type will be arabic; if your previous footnote type was arabic, new type will be alpha.
+If omitted, and your previous footnote type was not `arabic`, the new type will be `arabic`; if it was arabic, the new type will be `alpha`.
+If the new type is the same as the previous type, then the counter will not be restarted.

 `FootnoteRestore`
   : Restore previous footnote type and counter.